ycemsubakan/speechbrain-1/recipes/ESC50/interpret/README.md

 This recipe implements the following:

 - [Listen to Interpret](https://arxiv.org/abs/2202.11479v2) which makes use of Non-Negative Matrix Factorization to reconstruct the classifier hidden representation in order to provide an interpretation audio signal for the classifier decision.
 The corresponding training script is `train_l2i.py`.
-- [Posthoc Interpretability via Quantization]() which makes use of vector quantization on the classifier's representations to reconstruct the predictions.
-The companion website for PIQ is [here](https://piqinter.github.io/).
-The corresponding training script is `train_piq.py`.

-- We have three main training scripts.
-Here's the breakdown, and how to run them:

     * *The training script for PIQ:* This script trains PIQ on a convolutional classifier working on the ESC50 dataset.
 To run this, you can use the command `python train_piq.py hparams/piq.yaml --data_folder /yourpath/ESC50`.
 An example training run can be found in `update link`.
 Companion website with samples can be found [here](https://piqinter.github.io/).
+- [Posthoc Interpretability via Quantization]() which makes use of vector quantization on the classifier's representations to reconstruct the predictions.
+The companion website for PIQ is [here](https://piqinter.github.io/).
+The corresponding training script is `train_piq.py`.

 	* *The training script NMF on ESC50:* This script trains an NMF model on the ESC50 dataset.
 To run this, you can use the command `python train_nmf.py hparams/nmf.yaml --data_folder /yourpath/ESC50`.
 An example training run can be found in `update link`.